Everest Base Camp Trek Return By Helicopter

 Choose a licensed agency, Hire a registered Guide, and Porter

 An officially authorized agency has received government endorsement.
 The government's Travel and Tourism Council determines such licensed organizations.
-Enroll with a Nepal-based agency specializing in tours and trekking.
+Enrol with a Nepal-based agency specializing in tours and trekking.
 This agency will meticulously arrange your vacation, ensuring its success and your safety from your arrival in Kathmandu till your departure.
 Opting for a licensed agency for trekking in Nepal simplifies nearly everything.

 Adventure Altitude Treks, our agency, is dedicated to offering top-notch service and exceptional hospitality to our clients who choose to journey with us, crafting an unforgettable experience.
 Adventure Altitude Treks is well equipped with all essentials including expert & experienced trekking & tour leaders.
-Upon registering with a tour and trekking agency in Nepal, you can count on the agency to intricately design your holiday, ensuring its excellence, magnificence, and your security starting right from your arrival in Kathmandu up until your departure, even in the face of unexpected events.
+Upon registering with a tour and trekking agency in Nepal, you can count on the agency to intricately design your holiday, ensuring its excellence, magnificence, and security from your arrival in Kathmandu until your departure, even in the face of unexpected events.
 Fortunately, selecting a licensed agency makes the entire process effortless.

 Some tips from Everest base camp trek return by helicopter